 You see, Walt Disney had a problem.
 He had children, but he could not find an amusement park to take them that he could also enjoy.
 The kids might be on a ride, while he sat on a bench and watched them.
 He wanted to create a magical place where parents could have fun, too, and that dream developed into Disneyland — where all family members are happy to go spend time together.
 And he did such a good job that adults want to visit even if they do not have children or do not necessarily always want to take them.
 Thank you, Walt!

 2. You can go on your favorite rides.

 You and the children in your life may enjoy different rides.
 Perhaps you love thrill rides, but your tadpoles do not meet the height requirements and you may or may not have someone to supervise them in the park.
 Or perhaps the opposite is true.
 Your older children might be all about the thrills, while you enjoy a slower pace.
 If you go without the kids to satisfy your wishes, then when you do take them, you can be 100% there for them.
 You'll be happy to go at their speed and do their attractions, because your Disney needs have been met.
 See, I can justify anything to make it better for my tadpoles!
 I'm told good parents take care of their own needs as well as their children’s needs.
 Perhaps there is no better place to do this than Disneyland.

 Going with adults also makes it easier to hop in a single rider line to reduce wait time.
 Single Rider is offered at Incredicoaster, Goofy’s Sky School, Grizzly River Run, Radiator Springs Racers, Indiana Jones Adventure, Matterhorn Bobsleds, Star Tours, Space Mountain, Splash Mountain and Millennium Falcon: Smugglers Run.
-You can sometimes qualify for Buddy Passes for single riders or small groups at Monster’s Inc. and Toy Story Midway Mania.
+You can sometimes qualify for Buddy Passes for single riders or small groups at Monster’s Inc. and Toy Story Midway Mania!